commandAGI/commandAGI/docs/tutorials/getting-started/remote-control.md

 # Remote Control Tutorial

-This tutorial will guide you through the process of setting up and using CommandLAB's remote control capabilities.
+This tutorial will guide you through the process of setting up and using commandAGI2's remote control capabilities.
 You'll learn how to control a computer remotely using the daemon.

 ## Introduction

-CommandLAB's remote control feature allows you to control one computer from another.
+commandAGI2's remote control feature allows you to control one computer from another.
 This is useful for:

 - Automating tasks on remote servers
 - Controlling headless machines